 - 11.28 The quality of buildings, spaces and places will be assessed at all scales and having regard - to all users.
 Quality design will be at the heart of the Council's decisions, from the location of new development at a strategic level through to the design and appearance of buildings and spaces, their details, landscaping and how they are to be managed and maintained for the long term. - 11.29 The Council will use the criteria set out in policy D1 and detailed and explained in paragraphs 11.5-11.27 to assess whether development proposals are acceptable.
 The Council will need to understand how a proposal has met the criteria.
-There will be an expectation for applicants to demonstrate their approach within submitted supporting documents such as a Design and Access Statement for major developments or those in Conservation Areas, responding to each criterion as necessary. - 11.30 The extent of analysis and explanatory material should be proportionate to the nature, size and sensitivity of the site and the proposal. - 11.31 This policy should be considered in conjunction with more detailed related policies set out in the Plan.
+There will be an expectation for applicants to demonstrate their approach within submitted supporting documents such as a Design and Access Statement for major developments or those in Conservation Areas, responding to each criterion as necessary. - 11.30 The extent of analysis and explanatory material should be proportionate to the nature, size and sensitivity of the site and the proposal. - This policy should be considered in conjunction with more detailed related policies set out in the Plan.
 In particular, Policy NE6 Trees, woodland and Hedgerows, Policy CC2: Managing Flood Risk and Sustainable Drainage Systems, Policy CC3 Coastal Change Management Areas, Policy CC4: Renewable and Low Carbon Energy, Policy D4 Water Quality and Resources, Policy TIN1 Sustainable Transport and Policy TIN4 Infrastructure Delivery.

-- 11.33 Where appropriate within the Local Plan period, the Council will develop additional design guidance relating to specific sites, settlements or borough wide.
+- 11.32 In addition to Local Plan Policies, the Council will have regard to the Fareham Borough Design Guide SPD and other existing and future SPDs in the assessment and determination of planning applications where they apply. - 11.33 Where appropriate within the Local Plan period, the Council will develop additional design guidance relating to specific sites, settlements or borough wide.
 Such guidance could include site or area-wide masterplans, design codes or guidance related to specific issues, such as parking.
 These will be developed in conjunction with local residents and the wider community, where applicable, and in conformity with any relevant existing or future national or sub-regional policy or guidance.
 This includes Building for Healthy Life 1255, which will be used as an assessment tool for major new development and the future National Design Code, which is due for consultation before the end of 2020. - 11.34 The Council will also make use of Design Review Panels, where appropriate, to provide independent guidance and assessment of proposals, depending on the scale, context and relationship to important heritage or ecological assets. - 11.35 Building Regulations take into account all regulated emissions arising from new residential development (heating, fixed lighting and ventilation) and energy efficiency standards, but the Council will support planning applications that exceed Building Regulations requirements. - 11.36 It is expected that with climate change, there is to be an increase in temperatures.
 New development is therefore encouraged to be designed and laid out as such that it provides natural ventilation and making use of Green Infrastructure such as urban street trees to alleviate the urban heat island effect and the risk of overheating from rising temperatures.